 - Delicious served with boiled new potatoes.

-This is one of the simplest ways of cooking fish, and if your fish is spanking fresh, there is no better way to cook a flat fish, in my humble opinion.
 You can use plaice, brill, black sole or Dover sole instead of the turbot for this recipe and the watercress can be replaced with dill, wild garlic or fennel.